 Appeal!
 Many disabled people become disheartened and frustrated after they receive a disability benefits denial notice and do not appeal.
 This is often a mistake.
 Nationally, about 80% of all applicants are denied initially and about 90% are denied at the first appeal stage--Reconsideration.
 But many of these people ultimately receive their benefits.

 What may be most frustrating about applying for Social Security Disability benefits is the process itself.
 Those who apply are often made to feel like they are asking for something that they do not deserve, and nothing could be further from the truth.
 Social Security Disability is not a welfare program; these benefits are paid for by you and were intended to act as a financial buffer in case you or a family member became seriously ill or injured.
 Therefore if you are unable to work, but you have been denied benefits, you should appeal.

 Most Attorneys who handle Social Security Disability cases will accept them on a contingent fee basis of 25% of past-due benefit or $6000 whichever is less.
 That is, there is no fee if you lose, although you will be obligated to pay any out-of-pocket expenses incurred by the Attorney in your representation.
 Such expenses usually involve charges for photocopying and payments to doctors and hospitals for medical records and reports, and other miscellaneous charges.
-Total expenses usually are between $100 & $200 and most of the time can be paid at the end of your case.

 As soon as possible, preferably as soon as your initial application is denied.
 An Attorney will then be able to start assisting you in determining if you are disabled, as that term is defined by the Social Security Act.
 You will then be able to decide whether or not you want to pursue the first appeal stage--Reconsideration; and your Attorney can begin developing ways to prove to the Social Security Administration that you are disabled.